borksh/bork/docs/how_to_write_an_assertion_type.md

 ## Helpers

 Bork makes a number of helpers available to ease common bash scripting pain points.
-They are in the `lib/helpers` directory, but there is one in particular you should be familiar with when writing assertion type scripts:
+They are in the `lib/helpers` directory, but there are a few in particular you should be familiar with when writing assertion type scripts:

 ### `bake`